iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 cnn-128,69503c6,branch_commit,2021-09-09T12:53:51,,0.2324332743883133,0.9160000085830688,10,128
 ```

-You can supply this output to other commands as well.
-For example with [csvkit],
+For example, let's parse the CSV output with [csvkit] to
-you can get a summary statistics about the experiments.
+get a statistical summary about the experiments:

 ```dvc
 $ dvc exp show --csv | csvstat